-(b) Method of Payment
+Method of Payment

-A certified cheque or bank draft payable to "Hera Investment Funds Inc." equal to \$1.00 multiplied by the number of Class "B" Shares being subscribed for.
+For share subscriptions through a Deferred Income Plan, funds are transferred from your trustee.
+For all other subscriptions, a certified cheque or bank draft payable to "Hera Investment Funds Inc." equal to \$1.00 multiplied by the number of Class "B" Shares to be purchased.

-(c) Submitting Subscriptions
+Submitting Subscriptions